THE Chef Remy has made his debut in the pavilion and is waiting for you to come try out his dishes on Remy’s Ratatouille Adventure at Epcot.

 Entering Remy’s World

-As you slowly take in the sights, sounds and smells of the new area, you will go through the cast iron arcade to enter the Remy’s Ratatouille Adventure area where the details of how real-world France and Remy’s France is very evident.
+As you begin to take in the sights, sounds and wonderful smells of the new area, you will go through the ornate cast iron arcade to enter the Remy’s Ratatouille Adventure.

-In front of the attraction’s entrance is a ornate fountain that features the tiny chef at the top, wearing his chef hat and spoon with pride!
+In front of the attraction’s entrance is a magnificent fountain that features our favorite tiny chef at the top, wearing his famous chef hat and spoon with pride!

 And if you look closely, you can see Remy running around the fountain in carvings along the basin in an adorable touch!